 Appearance & habits

+Camel spiders are carnivores.
+According to Camelspiders.org, they eat other bugs, lizards, small birds and rodents.
 Despite their reputation and frightening appearance, they are of negligible threat to humans.

-Compared to other arachnids, camel spiders are speedy.
+“They are fast runners and adapted to desert living,” Bills said.
 They can run up to 10 miles per hour.
 Unlike spiders, camel spiders breathe with a trachea, which allows for fast oxygen intake and helps them move quickly.

 Camel spider myths